kilpkonn/msc-thesis/main.typ

 Similar ideas can be also used in building language tooling.
 Language server protocol (LSP) has been invented to do exactly that.
-The Language Server Protocol#footnote(link("https://microsoft.github.io/language-server-protocol/")) (LSP) is an open, JSON-RPC-based#footnote(link("https://www.jsonrpc.org/specification")) protocol for use between editors and servers that provide language specific tools for a programming language.
+The Language Server Protocol#cite-footnote("Language Server Protocol", "2024-04-06", "https://microsoft.github.io/language-server-protocol/") (LSP) is an open, JSON-RPC-based#cite-footnote("JSON-RPC 2.0 Specification", "2024-04-06", "https://www.jsonrpc.org/specification") protocol for use between editors and servers that provide language specific tools for a programming language.
 The protocol takes the position of intermediate representation, front ends are the LSP clients in IDEs and backends are LSP servers.
 We will refer to LSP client as just client and LSP server as just server.
 As the protocol is standardized every client knows how to work with any server.
-LSP was first introduced to public in 2016 and now most#footnote(link("https://microsoft.github.io/language-server-protocol/implementors/tools/")) modern IDEs support it.
+LSP was first introduced to public in 2016 and now most#cite-footnote("Language Server Protocol implementations: Tools supporting the LSP", "2024-04-06", "https://microsoft.github.io/language-server-protocol/implementors/tools/") modern IDEs support it.

 Some of the most common functionalities LSP servers provide according to @editing-support-for-languages-lsp:
 - Go to definition / references